YanSong97/NLP-project/DataPipeline_Comment.md

 #### Required Paths

 There are 3 paths required to be stated at the begining of the codes `finished_path`, `unfinished_path` and `chunk_path`.
-In the sample codes uploaded, I use my own repository but you can change it to yours.
+In the sample codes uploaded, I use my own working directory but you can change it to yours.
 You have to upload the data into `data/unfinished` file.
 But for the rest two, `data/finished` and `data/chunked`, you dont have to create the file, the codes will create for you!

 #### File Name convention